astronomer/docs/astro/first-DAG-github-actions.md

 ## Step 1: Create a Deployment

 An Astro _Deployment_ is an instance of Apache Airflow that is powered by all core Airflow components, including a webserver, scheduler, and one or more workers.
-You deploy DAGs to a Deployment, and you can have one or more Deployments within a Workspace.
+You deploy DAGs to a Deployment, and you can have one or more Deployments within your Workspace.

 1. Log in to the [Cloud UI](https://cloud.astronomer.io).